 Where Do Vegan Omega-3 Supplements Come From?

 We’ve covered vegan foods that provide ALA Omega-3 fatty acids.
 But what if you want to go directly to vegan DHA and EPA?
 Remember, DHA and EPA are those Omega-3 fatty acids that make fish oil supplements an essential part of many people’s wellness routines.
-The good news is that a dedicated Omega-3 DHA vegan supplement can do the same job if you don’t want to take fish oil.
-When you take our vegan Omega-3 supplements with DHA and EPA, you get your good fats from the same place the fish do—algae!
 While famous for their Omega-3 content, fish, like humans, don’t naturally produce Omega-3 fatty acids.
 These key Omegas come from the single-cell plant link in the marine food chain: microalgae.
 Some forms of microalgae naturally produce high levels of these beneficial fats.
 So you can go straight to the plant source and give fish a break with vegan microalgae oil, the original Omegas.

 New Chapter’s Algae Harvesting Process

-New Chapter’s Vegan Omega-3 Complex supplements are crafted with plant-based Omega fatty acids, including all-important DHA and EPA, that are extracted from fermented microalgae grown in a clean environment in the USA.
+New Chapter’s Vegan Omega-3 Complex supplement is crafted with plant-based Omega fatty acids, including all-important DHA and EPA, that are extracted from fermented microalgae grown in a clean environment in the USA.
 The nutritious single-cell plants are cultivated in a rich broth that is then filtered in a solvent-free process to extract pure algal oil brimming with good fats.
 Using a closed, indoor system means the algae are fully traceable throughout their lifespan.
 The result?
 Excellent quality Omega-3s designed for your body to really absorb.
-Plus, these Omegas are sustainably sourced (as is our fish oil!), continuing New Chapter’s fierce commitment to protecting our oceans.

 Are Vegan Omega-3s as Effective as Fish Oil Supplements?

 There are many Omega-3 options on the market today.
 How do you choose the best vegan Omega-3 or Omega-3 fish oil for you?
-Well, we think the answer is easy: choose the sustainable option!
-New Chapter is proud to offer a family of Omega-3 products for vegans and non-vegans alike, and ALL of our Omegas are sustainable!
+Well, we think the answer is easy: choose the high-quality option!
+New Chapter is proud to offer a family of Omega-3 products for vegans and non-vegans alike, and ALL of our Omegas are made with tested and trusted ingredients.
 (Always consult with your healthcare professional before adding a supplement to your regimen.)

 Our Wholemega™ Fish Oil and Wholemega™ for Moms are made with pure, 100% wild-caught Alaskan salmon oil.
-Because we are dedicated to doing good for both people and planet, not one extra fish is caught for our fish oil supplements.
-Instead, we make Wholemega from the fresh-pressed trim of Alaskan salmon already caught and fileted for restaurants and fine retail stores.
+Because we are dedicated to offering a whole-food alternative to fractionated, high-heat purified fish oils, we use a gentle extra-virgin process that involves no bleaching or chemical isolation.
+Plus, we use upcycled trim from salmon already caught and filleted for restaurants and fine retail stores, which helps to avoid food waste.

-Our vegan Omega-3s are planet-friendly just like our fish oil products.
-The fermented microalgae used to craft our Vegan Omega-3 supplements ( Schizochytrium sp.) are sustainably sourced from a clean, indoor environment.
-As with our fish oil, we have a prenatal DHA version made just for new and nursing moms.
+Our vegan Omega-3s are rigorously tested just like our fish oil products.
+The fermented microalgae used to craft our Vegan Omega-3 supplement (Schizochytrium sp.) are meticulously cultivated in a clean, indoor environment.